A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we demonstrate the efficiency of the proposed algorithm on a sparse logistic regression and a nonconvex image compression problem.
+In this section, we demonstrate the efficiency of the proposed algorithm on a sparse logistic regression, a nonconvex image compression, and a constrained log-determinant problem.
 All experiments are performed using MATLAB R2020a on a laptop with Intel Core i7 9750h (6 cores and 12 threads) 3.5GHz and 16GB memory.